spdtek/Line-up-optimization/README.md

 For both formations, we impose the following inequalities as constraints to avoid solutions with players in multiple positions.
 For inequality constraints, slack variables are introduced in order to reduce them to equalities (DWAVE, 2021) (as shown in table 4).

 Table 4.
-Constraints to avoid solutions where the same player plays in different positions
+Constraints to avoid solutions with the same player in different positions

 Constraint  | Nomenclature
 ------------- | -------------